diponsaha007/CSE-310-Compiler-Sessional/README.md

 This is a compiler for a subset of C language.

 You can run the intermediate code of offline-4 using emu8086.

-Note: There are some bugs in the intermediate code generation.